mindrones/rollup-pluginutils/README.md

 # Moving

-We're moving this repository into the monorepo at rollup/plugin.
-Please stand by...
+We have moved this repository into the monorepo at [rollup/plugins](https://github.com/rollup/plugins/tree/master/packages/pluginutils).

 # rollup-pluginutils